realdatanyc/guide/index.md

 ## Guide

-## Banking - First Month's Rent and Deposit
+## Banking - First Month's Rent and Deposit wire transfer
-Wire Transfer TUTORIAL VIDEOS

 [Bank of America Wire Transfer](https://youtu.be/XRQeN34e6Do)